-- Review assignments and determine whether or not the Ethics Commission would have jurisdiction, if the allegation(s) is true, and if it would be a violation of this Code. - A. Consult To consult with the Town Attorney or an Attorney, and other professionals specially appointed by the Town Council to conduct its duties on assignments, as another attorney hired by the Ethics Commission if so authorized by the Town Council on a case by case basis. - B. Request To request that the Town Attorney provide advisory opinions with regard to the requirements of this Code pertaining to the subject assignment.
-Advisory opinions rendered by the Town Attorney, until amended or revoked by the Ethics Commission, shall be binding and shall be deemed to be final decisions. - Conduct hearings and issue subpoenas or subpoenas pursuant to Sections 7-148(c) (10)(B) of the Connecticut General Statutes. - Compile and maintain a record with the Town Clerk of all reports, advisory opinions, statements, and memoranda filed by and with the Commission to facilitate public access to such reports and statements unless doing so would violate the confidentiality provision of this Code or is otherwise prohibited by law. - Report to the Town Council when an investigation is complete, and a decision is rendered. - Annually report to the Town Council on the status of investigations, while maintaining confidentiality as applicable; summarizing the activities of the commission. - Agendas and Minutes of the Ethics Commission, not including those protected by confidentiality, are public information and will be made available to the public through the Town's meeting portal and the Town Clerk's Office in accordance with Sections 1- 200, 1-225 of the Connecticut General Statutes.
-Executive session discussion will be confidential. - 4.
-5. Procedures aA.
-Filing of Complaints
+- Review assignments and determine whether or not the Ethics Commission would have jurisdiction, if the allegation(s) is true, and if it would be a violation of this Code. - Consult with the Town Attorney or an Attorney, and other professionals specially appointed by the Town Council to conduct its duties on assignments, as authorized by the Town Council on a case-by-case basis. - Request the Attorney provide advisory opinions with regard to the requirements of this Code pertaining to the subject assignment.
+Advisory opinions rendered by the Town

+Attorney, until amended or revoked by the Ethics Commission, shall be binding and shall be deemed to be final decisions.

+- Conduct hearings and issue subpoenas or subpoenas pursuant to Sections 7-148(c) (10)(B) of the Connecticut General Statutes. - Compile and maintain a record with the Town Clerk of all reports, advisory opinions, statements, and memoranda filed by and with the Commission to facilitate public access to such reports and statements unless doing so would violate the confidentiality provision of this Code or is otherwise prohibited by law. - Report to the Town Council when an investigation is complete, and a decision is rendered. - Annually report to the Town Council on the status of investigations, while maintaining confidentiality as applicable; summarizing the activities of the commission. - Agendas and Minutes of the Ethics Commission, not including those protected by confidentiality, are public information and will be made available to the public through the Town's meeting portal and the Town Clerk's Office in accordance with Sections 1-200, 1-225 of the Connecticut General Statutes.
+Executive session discussion will be confidential.